freddyox/letsdothis/README.md

 # letsdothis
-While all true marathons are the same distance, the races are not all equal!
-This goal of this consulting project for LetsDoThis is to assign a difficulty index to races in order to guide users to their next challenge.
+While all true marathons are the same distance, the races are not created equal!
+The goal of this consulting project for <a href="https://www.letsdothis.com/">LetsDoThis</a> is to assign a difficulty index to races in order to guide users to their next challenge.
 In the interest of space, the data has not been uploaded.